gorse-io/docs/src/docs/concepts/recommenders/collaborative.md

 ## Configuration

 The configurations for collaborative filtering are all about model fitting and hyperparameter optimization.
+- `type` is the type of collaborative filtering algorithm.
+Defaults to `none`.
+  - `none`: Disable collaborative filtering.
+  - `mf`: Matrix factorization.
 - `fit_period` is the period for model fitting.
 Defaults to `60m`.
 - `fit_epoch` is the number of epochs for model fitting.
 Defaults to `100`.
 - `optimize_period` is the period for hyperparameter optimization.
 Defaults to `180m`.